kausikram/jquery.dynoform/README.md

 * Create Events
     * for form render complete
     * for form value loaded
-    * for form submit
-    * for form reset

 * Create Methods
     * To Add Field